Nelson County School Nurse Program

 - Each nurse works independently at the assigned site which translates into a challenge based on the volume of visits.
 With over 29,000 visits in a year, each nurse sees an average of 42.5 students each day.

 A good relationship between all the parties involved is important to the healthy functioning of this program.
-The school nurses and the BRMC have a great relationship with the county and the school system, along with the school system principals and superintendents.
+The school nurses and the BRMC have great relationships with the county and the school system, along with the school system principals and superintendents.

 Awareness of school nursing program regulation changes are essential.
 For example, school nursing programs do not follow HIPAA (Health Insurance Portability and Accountability Act) regulations; rather they follow FERPA (Family Educational Rights and Privacy Act) regulations.